Renault hits record sales and profit on Lada, Nissan contribution

-PARIS (Reuters) - French carmaker Renault (RENA.PA) said first-half sales and profit rose to a new record, buoyed by the consolidation of Lada maker AvtoVAZ and a bigger contribution from affiliate Nissan.
+PARIS, July 28 (Reuters) - French carmaker Renault said first-half sales and profit rose to a new record, buoyed by the consolidation of Lada maker AvtoVAZ and a bigger contribution from affiliate Nissan.

 Operating profit jumped 18 percent to 1.82 billion euros ($2.13 billion), Renault said on Friday, in step with the increase in revenue to 29.5 billion - boosted by the inclusion of its Russian subsidiary's numbers since the start of 2017.